 Where Do We Store Your Production Data?

-Evocon is using Amazon AWS as its cloud provider.
-As of 2023 we use Amazon AWS European locations for data centers.
+Evocon is using Amazon AWS as its cloud provider, and from the inception of Evocon, we have been using Amazon AWS European locations for data centers.

 What Is the System Architecture of Evocon?